 Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of around EUR 0.0 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR million.
+Type of Action Framework Partnership Agreement

+Eligibility conditions

-Type of Action Framework Partnership Agreement Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Quantum simulation is an emerging technology of global strategic importance.
-Other major players are investing heavily in it, and it has extensive uses in security and dual-use technologies.
-Therefore, in order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely, participation is limited to legal entities established in Member States, Norway, Iceland, Liechtenstein.
-Proposals including entities established in countries outside this scope will be ineligible.
-For duly justified and exceptional reasons, namely building independent European capacities in developing and producing quantum simulation technologies of strategic importance for future simulation capacities and applications in security and dual-use technologies, in order to guarantee the protection of the strategic interests of the Union and its Member States, legal entities established in a Member State or in countries associated to Horizon Europe that are directly or indirectly controlled by third countries not associated to Horizon Europe or by legal entities of non-associated third countries, are not eligible to participate.
-Proposals including entities that are controlled by third countries outside this scope will be ineligible.
+The conditions are described in General Annex B. The following exceptions apply:

+In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, namely in quantum as it is an emerging technology of global strategic importance that will bring a change of paradigm in technological capacities (other major players are investing heavily in it, and it has extensive uses in security and dual-use technologies) participation is limited to legal entities established in Member States and in the following Associated Countries to Horizon Europe: Iceland, Norway and Switzerland.
+Proposals including entities established in countries outside this scope specified in the topic/call/action will be ineligible.

+For the duly justified and exceptional reasons listed in the paragraph above, in order to guarantee the protection of the strategic interests of the Union and its Member States, legal entities established in a Member State or in Iceland, Norway, or Switzerland that are directly or indirectly controlled by third countries that are not Iceland, Norway, or Switzerland or by legal entities of non-associated third countries, are not eligible to participate.
+Proposals including entities that are controlled by third countries outside the scope specified in the call/topic/action will be ineligible.